In memory of King Olav V

 On May 29.
 1990 the King was suddenly taken ill when an inflamation of the heartbag was discovered.
 On the evening of June 2. he suffered a strok which left him lame of the left side of his body, but from which he rapidly recovered.
 Since the end of May that year, the Crown Prince, now Harald V, acted in the capacity of regent.

 For this prediction I used Harald's birth chart and applied the Age Point Technique, directing the ascendant clockwise at a rate of 6 degrees per year.
 In June of 1990 Harald's age point was directed to the sign of Leo, which activated his natal Sun on the cusp of the Midheaven.

 At the time of the death of Olav V, Mars, at 29TA21, was completing a transit of the national MC at 28TA13.
 From this I had predicted that damage would be caused to a mark of national identity.
 The Solar ingress to Capricorn showed the Moon on the cusp of the 4rth house squaring Mars, the significator of Norway, in Taurus on the cusp of the 8th, which focused on death and affairs of the grave.
 Another tremendous national capacity, the author Thorbjorn Egner, passed away on Dec.
 23. 1990.
 Prior to the death of King Olav V the Solar eclipse of Jan 16.
 1991 occured in the immediate north.
 This coincided with outbreak of war in the persian-gulf, a matter which caused his upset and sincere concern.

 A startling observation may be made in the death charts of both King Haakon VII and Olav V. These show the dispositor of the Moon's north node to be entering into the heart of the Sun.
 The north node represents the collective jointness and karmic growth or spiritual upliftment.
-The dispositor entering into the heart of the Sun seems to mean nothing but reunion with the Creator.
+The dispositor entering into the heart of the Sun seems to mean nothing but reunion with the Maker.